ceph/ceph/doc/dev/network-protocol.rst

 The message tags are defined in ``src/include/msgr.h`` and the current ones are listed below along with the data they include.
-Note that the defined structures don't exist in the source and are merely for representing the protocol.
+Note that the defined structures do not exist in the source and are merely for representing the protocol.

 CEPH_MSGR_TAG_CLOSE (0x06)